Mar Thoma Sleeha Syro-Malabar Church, Thulappally: History

 A Catholic parish was set up under the leadership of Fr.
 George Ponnadathukallel.
 This church was actually dedicated for St George.
 They offered the first Qurbana in a temporary chapel on 12 February 1955.
 In 1960 it was officially given the status of a parish and Fr.
 Joseph Kalayil was appointed as the first Vicar.

 New church

 The name of the church was St. George from 1956 to 2007.
 The new church was blessed on 17 January 2007 along with new Name Mar Thoma Sleeha Church, Nilackal Thulappally.
 Fr.Martin Uppukunnel who was the vicar from 2002 to 2007 lead the work of the new church.
 The old church was demolished during 2015–2016.

+Parish Hall

+A new parish hall, constructed in just 184 days, was officially inaugurated on 9 September 2025 by Mar Jose Pulickal, the Bishop of the Syro-Malabar Catholic Eparchy of Kanjirappally.
+The hall was designed by the former vicar, Fr.
+Peter Mesthiriparambil, and completed during the tenure of the current vicar, Fr.
+Benny Thattamparabil.